navcoin/NavHub/content/news/2018-08-15-navcoin-m8-launch-and-website-redevelopment.md

 ---
 This week sees the launch of a long-term project by community developer Hash512 - his NavCoin m8 staking device is ready to go later this week.
 Check out the description of its features a little way down the page, and give your support to this ambitious community project.

+This week sees the launch of a long-term project by community developer Hash512 - his NavCoin m8 staking device is ready to go later this week.
+Check out the description of its features a little way down the page, and give your support to this ambitious community project.

 Another community developer Prodpeak has been extending the capabilities of his project the NavExplorer - which is a block explorer for NavCoin that allows you to view transactions and blocks as they happen.
 His pull request on GitHub has just been approved meaning the next release of NavPay and NavCoin Core will use NavExplorer to display detailed records of your transactions.
 Find out what else he’s been doing in the Developer Updates section below, and view the NavExplorer here:

 <https://www.navexplorer.com>